 Focusing on only the body, the mind, or the spirit is far from optimal.
 Science is beginning to understand this, as well.

-People who are often very focused on only one of these three dimensions can never grow into their best selves.
+People focused on only one of these three fundamental dimensions can never grow into their best selves.

 It is impossible to function optimally when the body, mind, and spirit are not cooperating harmoniously.

 A human being consists of body, mind, and life energies.
 Body, mind, and spirit form one harmonious whole and impact one another profoundly.

 Realize that you can generate happiness and joy from within.

 In a certain sense, this insight builds on the preceding.
 The more materially affluent a society becomes, the more physical stuff it gathers.

 The people in such a society are at risk of believing that their fulfilment and happiness depend on "things."